Yueyi-Shaw/Graphics/proj/OPG/README.md

 ![Alt Text](./png/3-1-7.png)

 # good news
 if you are reading here, there is good news for you that I decide to draw all following examples in a compact app which is named as "OPG-Examples".
 In this app you can view each rendering output by switching scenes with the awesome c++ lib "imgui".
 Also we will import more vivid models with the Assimp, which is a famous model im/export lib.
-I am planing to complete this in following weekends, wait for my good news.
+I am planing to complete this in ~~following weekends~~ few months, wait for my good news.

 ``` markdown
 _If you are reading this, I have good news for you - I have decided to showcase all of the following examples in a compact application named 'OPG-Examples'.
 In this app, you can view each rendering output by switching scenes with the awesome C++ library 'imgui'.
 Furthermore, we will import more vibrant models with the famous model import/export library, Assimp.
 I am planning to complete this in the upcoming weekends, so keep an eye out for my exciting updates_

 -gpt-3.5-turbo
 ```
-Thanks to Chatgpt's polishing for my poor grammar, I will back with my upgraded project soon!
+Thanks to Chatgpt's polishing for my poor grammar, ~~I will back with my upgraded project soon!~~

+Actually I got some mess with my work last month and I had to spend a lot of time to deal with it.
+Now I can recover my updating step, I also decide to write a lab about RTG(Ray Tracing Gems) at the same time, the book and its code are open-source but there are still much work can be done in its [source repo](https://github.com/Apress/ray-tracing-gems).

+Before we begin, it's important to note that these technologies are several years or even decades old, so hurry up.